Elastic Metal - Concepts

 Elastic Metal server

-Elastic Metal allow you to order dedicated servers on-demand, like cloud Instances.
-Elastic Metal servers can be used for large workloads, big data and applications that require increased security and dedicated resources.
+Scaleway Elastic Metal are dedicated physical servers you can order on-demand, like Instances.
+These servers can be used for large workloads, big data and applications that require increased security and dedicated resources.

 Flexible IP

-Flexible IP addresses are additional public IP addresses that you can hold independently of any Elastic Metal server.
-They can be attached to and detached from any of your Elastic Metal servers as you wish.
-You can keep a number of flexible IP addresses in your account at any given time.
-They can either be IPv4 (single IP) or IPv6 (/64 IP block) addresses.
-When you delete a flexible IP address, it is disassociated from your account to be used by other users.
+Flexible IPs are additional public IP addresses that you can hold independently of any Elastic Metal server.
+They can be attached to and detached from any Elastic Metal server as you wish.

 Image